ecorream/Agreement-driven-multi-model-cross-valida-tion-for-reliable-polyp-detection-in-colorec-tal-imaging/README.md

 - `1 → 4`

 ### Step 2 – Place Weights
-Ensure all weights are inside the folder
+Ensure all weights are inside the folder (by default the code load the trained weigths)

 ### Step 3 – Run Cross-Validation
-Run: '5.Cross_Validation_4Models.ipynb'
+Run: `5.Cross_Validation_4Models.ipynb`

 ---